-- April-September 2022: Engage with stakeholders on the actions and priorities for the strategy - September-October 2022: Confirm priority actions in the strategy with Ministers. - October-November 2022: Draft the strategy. - December 2022: Send draft strategy to the Minister of Transport for consideration.
+- April-May 2022: Engage on the issues paper and scope of the strategy. - April-September 2022: Engage with • stakeholders on the actions and priorities for the strategy. - September-October 2022: Confirm priority • actions in the strategy with Ministers. - October-November 2022: Draft the strategy. • - December 2022: Send draft strategy to the • Minister of Transport for consideration.